F355 Challenge: Reception

 Also in Japan, Game Machine listed the arcade version in their January 1, 2000 issue as the seventh most-successful dedicated arcade game of the past year.

 The same arcade version won the award for Coin-op of the Year at the Edge Awards 2000, while Passione Rossa was a runner-up for GameSpot's annual "Best Driving Game" award, which went to Test Drive Le Mans.
-It was also a finalist for the "Racing Game of the Year" award at the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards, which went to SSX.
+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Passione Rossa for the "Console Racing" award, which ultimately went to SSX.